Eventjet GraphQL API documentation

 5. Use the applyCustomerDataToCart mutation to attach the customer's data to the cart.

-Each FormValueInput must have a key and a value.
-The key must match the name of a FormElement from the checkoutForm field (see step 4).
-Elements nested in a CompoundFormElement must be prefixed with the name of the CompoundFormElement and a dot (e.g. address.postalCode).
+Each FormValueInput must have a FormValueInput.key and a FormValueInput.value.
+The FormValueInput.key must match the FormElement.name of a FormElement from the checkoutForm field (see step 4).
+Elements nested in a CompoundFormElement must be prefixed with the CompoundFormElement.name of the CompoundFormElement and a dot (e.g. address.postal_code).
 Values for Boolean elements must be bool:1 or bool:0.

 applyCustomerDataToCart(input: {cartId: $cartId, data: $data}) {